Want to browse Glasgow Rangers retro shirts? Read on..

 With around 60 Rangers shirts ranging from 1982 to the present day – there is a good selection.
-You can get the 1982-83 away shirt (above).
+You can get the 1982-83 away shirt (above left).

 Rangers were 18 points off the pace and it was to cost manager John Greig his job when he resigned early the next season.

-You can also pick up the 1997-99 home shirt worn by Paul Gascoigne as Rangers just missed out on a tenth league title in a row.
+You can also pick up the 1997-99 home shirt (above right) worn by Paul Gascoigne as Rangers just missed out on a tenth league title in a row.

 Back to Wednesday 7 May 1997 and Brian Laudrup meets a Charlie Miller cross to give Rangers a 1-0 win against Dundee United and saw them secure a historic ninth successive Championship.

 1972 Home Shirt

 Amazon has a lovely selection of retro Rangers shirts including the 1972 home shirt (above) worn in the European Cup Winners’ Cup Final that saw Rangers beat Dynamo Moscow 3-2 at the Camp Nou, home of Barcelona.

 The victory looked unlikely earlier in the competition when Rangers were actually incorrectly eliminated!
 Their second-round tie with Sporting Lisbon finished 6-6 on aggregate with Lisbon winning the resulting penalty shoot-out.

 However, manager Willie Waddell ran on to the pitch with the rulebook to point out that Rangers’ three goals in their 4-3 defeat in the away leg should have counted double and seen them go through on away goals and the decision was corrected.